citp/privacy-policy-historical/l/li/lif/lifx.com.md

 By accessing or using the Services, or submitting information through the Services, you acknowledge and agree that by providing us Personal Information you (1) understand that you allow us to identify you; and (2) have read, understand, and agree to the terms of this Privacy Policy and you expressly consent to the collection, use, and disclosure of your Personal Information and Anonymous Information (as each term is defined below) in accordance with this Privacy Policy.

-Some of the services we provide may be obstructed if you do not provide us the necessary Personal Information.  **﻿IF YOU DO NOT AGREE WITH OUR POLICIES AND PRACTICES, UNLESS OTHERWISE STATED, YOUR CHOICE IS NOT TO USE OR ACCESS THE SERVICES.**
+Some of the services we provide may be obstructed if you do not provide us the necessary Personal Information.  **IF YOU DO NOT AGREE WITH OUR POLICIES AND PRACTICES, UNLESS OTHERWISE STATED, YOUR CHOICE IS NOT TO USE OR ACCESS THE SERVICES.**

 **DEFINING “PERSONAL INFORMATION”**